-As many parts of society slowed down, our charities have been busier than ever.
-The children and young people that rely on Raise Your Hands charities have been disproportionately affected by the coronavirus crisis.
+As many parts of society slowed down, our charities have seen demand skyrocket.
+The marginalised children and young people that rely on Raise Your Hands charities have been disproportionately affected by the coronavirus crisis.

-We know that you want to help.
-The community spirit and kindness shown during lockdown has been extraordinary.
+We know that you want to help out.
 Here’s the opportunity.

-It’s the most disadvantaged young people and children in our communities that have been hardest hit by the pandemic and lockdown.
+It’s the most disadvantaged young people and children in our communities that have been hardest hit by the pandemic and lockdowns.

 RYH charities were already providing a lifeline before coronavirus.